matteofuligni/implied_volatility/README.md

 # Implied Volatility Surface

 ## Summary
+Whit this script its possible to generate the implied volatility surface for a defined option with the Euler and Monte Carlo methods.

 The implied volatility is the volatility as if that price obtained of an option was calculated with the Black-Scholes model.
 The implied volatility surface represent one of the best way to evaluate an option in finance.

+The script can be easily adapt to particular definition of volatility of the underlying asset, and the parameters can be set at will in the configuration.txt file.

 ## Monte Carlo Method
 Monte Carlo Method is a simple technique of numerical approximation of the mean of a random variable X. It is used in many circumstances in mathematica finance and in particular in the pricing problem.